synchealth/handbook/content/handbook/BYOD.md

 ### Requirements

 "Associate understands that they must have the necessary equipment and environment to conduct remote work for the company.
-They must have a computer or laptop with a webcam and dual monitors, high-speed Internet with a direct connection, an audio source and a headset to support the audio source, a battery backup device, and a secure place to work with four walls and a door to simulate an office space."
+They must have a computer or laptop with a webcam, high-speed Internet with a direct connection, an audio source and a headset to support the audio source, a battery backup device, and a secure place to work with four walls and a door to simulate an office space."

 ### Hardship